 Special Notice Regarding the Use of U.S. Issued Documents in Kuwait

-The U.S. Embassy will not provide services for U.S. issued documents that have been certified and authenticated in the U.S. This includes the authentication of the Ministry of Foreign Affairs seal and signatures.
-The U.S. Embassy will not provide authentication services for U.S. issued documents to be used in Kuwait.
+The U.S. Embassy will not provide services for U.S.-issued documents that have been certified and authenticated in the United States.
+This includes the authentication of the Ministry of Foreign Affairs seal and signatures.
+The U.S. Embassy will not provide authentication services for U.S.-issued documents to be used in Kuwait.

 An “affidavit” is a written declaration or statement of facts, made voluntarily and confirmed by the oath or affirmation of the party making it, taken before an officer having authority to administer such oath or affirmation.
 Affidavits require the personal presence of the individual signing the document in order for the consular officer to administer the oath.
 The affidavit should be typed and prepared prior to the appointment.
 Consular staff cannot prepare the document or provide advice as to what information should be included.

-Any foreigner who wishes to marry in Kuwait is required by the Government of Kuwait to demonstrate his/her eligibility to marry.
+Any foreigner who wishes to marry in Kuwait is required by the Government of Kuwait to demonstrate his orher eligibility to marry.
 The U.S. Government does not maintain a central marriage registry.
 Therefore, the embassy is unable to provide verification of a U.S. citizen’s eligibility to marry.
-U.S. citizens seeking to marry in Kuwait may choose to complete an affidavit declaring he/she is eligible to marry.
+U.S. citizens seeking to marry in Kuwait may choose to complete an affidavit declaring he or she is eligible to marry.
 However, the Government of Kuwait may not find the document acceptable and may refuse to accept the document.
 Please note the embassy cannot make changes to the document.
 U.S. citizens seeking to marry in Kuwait may need to contact the custodian of records or the respective state agency to identify vital records in the U.S. that may meet the criteria for the Government of Kuwait.
-U.S. citizens obtaining certified vital records from the custodian of such records will need to follow the process for the authentication of documents in the U.S. Please visit the Department of State website for more information on the Authentication of documents.
+U.S. citizens obtaining certified vital records from the custodian of such records will need to follow the process for the authentication of documents in the United States.
+Please visit the Department of State website for more information on the Authentication of Documents.
 For information regarding marriage in Kuwait, please see Marriage requirements in Kuwait.

-Consular officers may take an acknowledgement of a signature on a document for use in the U.S. An “acknowledgement” is to “acknowledge”, to admit, affirm, or declare; to recognize one’s acts, assuming obligation or incurring responsibility.
+Consular officers may take an acknowledgement of a signature on a document for use in the United States.
+An “acknowledgement” is to “acknowledge,” to admit, affirm, or declare; to recognize one’s acts, assuming obligation or incurring responsibility.
 Acknowledgements require the personal appearance by the person who signed the document in order to confirm that the individual signed the document.

 The U.S. Embassy will not provide authentication services for U.S. issued documents to be used in Kuwait.